-Ask a roomful of marketers what domain authority is, and they’re likely to mention domain authority scores from companies like Moz or SEMrush.
+Ask a roomful of digital marketing professionals what domain authority is, and they’ll likely mention domain authority scores from companies like Moz or SEMrush.
 While these third-party domain scores can be helpful indicators of a site’s authority, it’s a common mistake to conflate them with the authority signals Google uses to rank content.

 How to Measure SEO